RodrigoCorreiaInf/workout-tracker/README.md

-# workout-tracker
+# Workout Tracker Backend Service
-App to let users track their workouts and progress.
+Backend logic to let users track their workouts and progress.